MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 ---
 # Delete users

-## Delete users from Microsoft 365 admin center
+## Delete users from the Microsoft 365 admin center

 Users are deleted in the Microsoft 365 admin center as follows: